 \begin{prop} There exist open generalized $n$-gons which are not free.
-Specifically, $\G'=\bigcup G_i$ is not free. \end{prop} \begin{proof} Clearly $\G'$ is not finitely generated as any finite subset is contained in some $\G_i$.
+Specifically, $\G'=\bigcup \G_i$ is not free. \end{prop} \begin{proof} Clearly $\G'$ is not finitely generated as any finite subset is contained in some $\G_i$.
 So suppose towards a contradiction that $\G'$ is the free completion of an infinite hat-rack.
-Then for any $k\geq 2n+2$ there exists a subset $X$ of $\G'$ with $\delta_n(X)\geq k$ and $X\leq_n\G'$, a contradiction.
-Thus $\G'$ is open and not free. \end{proof} \begin{cor} The theory $T_n$ of open generalized $n$-gons does not have a prime model. \end{cor} \begin{proof} By Corollary~\ref{cor:minimal}, $\G_{n+3}$ and $\G'$ have no proper elementary substructures.
+Then for any $k\geq 2n+2$ there exists a subset $X$ of $\G'$ with $\delta_n(X)\geq k$ and $X\leq_n\G'$, a contradiction to the observation that every finite subset $A_0$ of $\G'$ is contained in a finite set $A\subset\G'$ with $\delta_n(A)=2n+2$.
+Thus $\G'$ is open and not free. \end{proof} \begin{cor} The theory $T_n$ of open generalized $n$-gons does not have a prime model. \end{cor} \begin{proof} By Corollary~\ref{cor:minimal}, $\G^{n+3}$ and $\G'$ (as in Definition~\ref{df:Gamma'}) have no proper elementary substructures.
 Since they are not isomorphic, this proves the claim. \end{proof}

 Since we can easily find (non-elementary) embeddings of $\G^m$ into $\G^k$ for $m\geq k$ we also obtain:

 \begin{cor} The theory of open generalized $n$-gons is not model complete and hence does not have quantifier elimination. \end{cor}